zhuhui100/FASUNet/README.md

-# FASUNet
-## FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation
+# FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation

 This repository provides the code for paper: "FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation".